wedesoft/sfsim/index.md

 [![sfsim header image](sfsim.jpg)][1]

-[sfsim][1] is a realistic 3D space flight simulator with realistic celestial positions of Earth and Sun from NASA.
+[sfsim][1] is a realistic 3D space flight simulator with true celestial positions of Earth and Sun from NASA.
 Use an advanced single-stage-to-orbit space craft to take off, orbit the planet, perform reentry, and land back on Earth. sfsim features a true to scale Earth planet using NOAA elevation data and procedurally generated volumetric clouds.